 • Show how the operating support grant will increase financial stability and/or help the organization make significant progress toward addressing its financial challenge.

-Applicants seeking Type 2 operating support (to increase organizational capacity), must:
+Applicants seeking operating support for expansion (to increase organizational capacity), must:

 • Present a realistic plan for organizational growth, outlining how operating support is critical to the growth plan (to expand services, offer new programs, reach new audiences, etc.).